-- While self-esteem beats its chest and says “I feel validated because I have X amount of dollars in the bank”, self-worth shrugs its shoulders and declares.
+- Self-esteem beats its chest and says “I feel validated because I have X amount of dollars in the bank”, self-worth shrugs its shoulders and declares.

 - While self-esteem goes “Oh I’m so happy with all the good things in my life: friends, career, romance, and so on”, self-worth screams on the rooftops that “I am so happy because I was made to be happy and deserve nothing less.

-In other words, acknowledging the value within you leads to high levels of happiness and contentment.
+In other words, knowing the value within yourself leads to high levels of happiness and contentment.

-Once you recognize your inherent worthiness, your entire outlook on life and your expectations change, and your life will never be the same again.
+Once you know your worthiness, your entire outlook on life and your expectations change, and your life will never be the same again.